Fire and rescue services

 Flying in PNG can be dangerous because of:

 Flight delays and cancellations are frequent.
+Ongoing shortages of aviation fuel can disrupt domestic air travel with little or no notice.
 Check your flight schedule with your airline.

 DFAT doesn’t provide information on the safety of individual commercial airlines or flight paths.